KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 * Sheldrake reveals the morphogenetic patterns water can carry.
 * Langan reveals the informational basis behind the entire system.

-And all of it converges in you as the one who recognizes water as the Grail.
+And all of it converges here—
+in the recognition of Water as the Grail.

 ## 6. The Light Body